 Taylor is a PhD student in the department of Human Centered Design and Engineering.
 He earned his B.S. in Cognitive Science with an HCI focus from UC San Diego.
 He is currently working on projects that explore the role of distributed affect in collaboration, as well as projects related to information visualization and HCI.

-Yea-Seul is a Master’s student in Human Centered Design and Engineering.
-She received her BA in Applied Statistics at Yonsei University in Korea.
-Her research focuses on human-computer interaction, data science and big data.
-Before she joined HCDE, she worked at Samsung as a product research analyst.
+Yea-Seul received her MS in Human Centered Design and Engineering in December 2014 and is now a PhD student in the Information School at the University of Washington.
+She earned a BA in Applied Statistics at Yonsei University in Korea.
+Her research focuses on human-computer interaction, information visualization and data science.
+Before she joined UW, she worked at Samsung as a product research analyst.

 Daniel Perry received his PhD in Human Centered Design and Engineering in 2015.
 He is now a postdoctoral fellow in the School of Information at UC Berkeley.
 He was a member of the HDS Lab from 2011-2015.
 He holds a B.A. from Brown University and a Master of Information Management & Systems from UC Berkeley.
 He was previously a graduate researcher at Lawrence Berkeley National Lab.
 His research is on engagement in collaborative game environments and the integration of scientific data sets in games.